Rookout/piper/docs/installation.md

 ### Webhook creation

 Piper will create a webhook configuration for you, for the whole orgnization or for each repo you configure.
+First configure which git provider you are using `gitProvider.name` (Now only supports github)

-For orgnization configuration provide the following value `gitProvider.organization.name` and `gitProvider.webhook.org` to `true`.
+For orgnization level configuration provide the following value `gitProvider.organization.name` and `gitProvider.webhook.org` to `true`.

 For granular repo configuration provide `gitProvider.organization.name` and `gitProvider.webhook.repoList`.